Theta-Limited/OpenAthena-Legacy-Python/drone_sensor_data_blurb.md

 ### parseImage.py

-[parseImage.py](./playground/parseImage.py) has an experimental feature for automatic extraction and use of EXIF/XMP sensor information from drone photoss
+[parseImage.py](./playground/parseImage.py) has an experimental feature for automatic extraction and use of EXIF/XMP sensor information from drone photos

 parseImage.py can be run in an **interactive** mode, or **headless** mode based on how many arguments are given after `python parseImage.py`. **Interactive** is designed for use by humans with one or more images, **headless** is designed for use by automation with one or more images.
 The output of **headless** mode is subject to change in future versions